Woman to Woman (Keyshia Cole album): Accolades

+Woman to Woman received two nominations at the 2013 Rated R&B Music Awards, for Best Comeback Album and Music Video of the Year, the latter for "Trust and Believe".
+The music video for "Enough of No Love" was also nominated for Best R&B Video at the 2013 MVPA Awards.

+The album was included on several year-end lists for 2012.
+The Awl ranked it number 47 on its list of 50 Favorite Albums of 2012.
+In commentary accompanying the list, the publication's writer Seth Colter Walls said that the album's strongest songs made its listener willing to overlook what they considered the "patently boring" appearances by Lil Wayne and Meek Mill on its opening two tracks, while preferring the intensity of the album's title track and "Trust and Believe" to Frank Ocean's "Thinkin Bout You".
+AllMusic placed it at number three on its list of Favorite R&B Albums of 2012.
+In 2019, Rated R&B ranked Woman to Woman among its list of the 50 Best R&B Albums of the 2010s.
+The publication described the album as a "comeback album" that combined Cole's soul-baring style with radio-oriented melodies and contemporary production, and highlighted "Wonderland", the title track, "I Choose You", and "Trust and Believe" among its standout tracks.

 Commercial performance

 Woman to Woman debuted at number 10 on the US Billboard 200 chart and number two on the Top R&B/Hip-Hop Albums chart, with 96,000 copies sold in its first week, becoming Cole's fifth consecutive top 10 album in the United States.
 Additionally, Woman to Woman debuted at number six on the US Tastemaker Albums chart.
 The album spent a total of 20 weeks on the Billboard 200, and had sold a total of 246,300 copies in the US by January 2013.

 In the United Kingdom, Woman to Woman debuted at number 27 on the UK R&B Albums chart and number 87 on the UK Digital Albums chart, marking Cole's first entry on any UK chart since Just like You debuted on both these component charts and the main chart in October 2007.
 In South Korea, Woman to Woman peaked at number 85 on the South Korean International Albums chart.